Blankiiii/basic-rest-api-template/README.md

 ## Usage

 * To test the rate limiter, you can run `npm run testratelimit` while your server is up.
-* If you send over 20 requests per second to any endpoint across the API, your IP will get a temporary 1-minute timeout block.
+* If you send over 20 requests per 10 seconds to any endpoint across the API, your IP will get a temporary 1-minute timeout block.
 * Every single request hitting the server automatically gets tracked and logged into the `data/logs.jsonl` file.

 ### Example Responses